jdrab/mopslig/README.md

 ```

 #### build-client-lic.pl
-> Reads data/build-id, config.json and replaces MOPSLIG_BUILD_ID and MOPSLIG_LICSENSE_CONFIG
+> Reads the build-id file, config.json.
+Strings MOPSLIG_BUILD_ID and MOPSLIG_LICSENSE_CONFIG are repalced
 by values from those two files.

 #### client-lic.template
-> Almost complete perl file only sompe parts are replaced from generated files in data/ folder.
+> Almost complete perl file.
+Only sompe parts are replaced with files generated in the `data` folder.

 #### client-lic.tmp
-> This file exist only after ./build-client-lic.pl ran - it's complete perl script.
+> This file is generated by `./build-client-lic.pl` - this is the full perl script source.
-It is used by the perl pp command to build client-lic binary.
+It is used by the perl pp command to build `client-lic` binary.

 #### client-lic
-> Binary file build from client-lic.tmp by pp command
+> Binary file built from client-lic.tmp by `pp` command

 #### build-imprint-lic.pl
-> Reads data/build-id and replaces MOPSLIG_BUILD_ID in imprint-lic.template.
+> This script will replace the string MOPSLIG_BUILD_ID in file imprint-lic.template with content of `data/build-id` file.

 #### imprint-lic.template
-> Almost complete perl file only sompe parts are replaced from generated files in data/ folder.
+> Almost complete perl file.
+Only sompe parts are replaced with files generated in the `data` folder.

 #### imprint-lic.tmp
-> This file exist only after ./build-imprint-lic.pl ran - it's complete perl script.
+> This file is generated by `./build-imprint-lic.pl` - this is the full perl script source.
-It is used by the perl pp command to build imprint-lic binary.
+It is used by the perl pp command to build `imprint-lic` binary.

 #### build-validate-lic.pl
-> Reads data/build-id, data/extraction-hashes.txt and replaces MOPSLIG_BUILD_ID and MOPSLIG_EXTRACTION_HASHES
+> This script will replace the strings MOPSLIG_BUILD_ID and MOPSLIG_EXTRACTION_HASHES in file validate-lic.template
-by values from those two files.
+with content of `data/build-id` and `data/extraction-hashes.txt` files.

 #### validate-lic.template
-> Almost complete perl file only sompe parts are replaced from generated files in data/ folder.
+> Almost complete perl file.
+Only sompe parts are replaced with files generated in the `data` folder.

 #### validate-lic.tmp
-> This file exist only after ./build-validate-lic.pl ran - it's complete perl script.
+> This file is generated by `./build-validate-lic.pl` - this is the full perl script source.
-It is used by the perl pp command to build validate-lic binary.
+It is used by the perl pp command to build `validate-lic` binary.

 #### build-verify-key.pl
-> Reads data/build-id, data/verify-hashes.txt and replaces MOPSLIG_BUILD_ID and MOPSLIG_VERIFY_HASHES
+> This script will replace the strings MOPSLIG_BUILD_ID and MOPSLIG_VERIFY_HASHES in file verify-key.template
-by values from those two files.
+with content of `data/build-id` and `data/verify-hashes.txt` files.

 #### verify-key.template
-> Almost complete perl file only sompe parts are replaced from generated files in data/ folder.
+> Almost complete perl file.
+Only sompe parts are replaced with files generated in the `data` folder.

 #### verify-key.tmp
-> This file exist only after ./build-verify-key.pl ran - it's complete perl script.
+> This file is generated by `./build-verify-key.pl` - this is the full perl script source.
-It is used by the perl pp command to build verify-key binary.
+It is used by the perl pp command to build `verify-key` binary.

+### Versions
+This project is using semantic versioning;

+- Version 0.1.0
+>see [CHANGELOG.md](https://github.com/jdrab/mopslig/blob/master/CHANGELOG.md) for more info

+- Version 0.0.2
+>don't remember what changed

+- Version 0.0.1
+>init obviously

 ### Todos

   - Testst,tests and moar tests..
   - Improve documentation
-  - Add support for --imprint-to in validate-lic
+  - ~~Add support for --imprint-to in validate-lic~~
   - Add support for --no-default-key to mopslig.pl
+  - live demo using lxd
+  - web interface (for demo & lazy me)